Source: U.S. Centers for Disease Control and Prevention (CDC). Available online: http://www.bt.cdc.gov

 The pictures show a typical reaction to the smallpox vaccine.
 First, a small bump (papule) forms at the vaccine site 3 to 5 days after vaccination.
 This becomes a pus-filled area (pustule) a few days later.
 The pustule dries up and then forms a scab by about 14 days after vaccination.
 The scab finally falls off at about 21 days after vaccination.

-Author: Healthwise Staff E. Gregory Thompson, MD - Internal Medicine Adam Husney, MD - Family Medicine Christine Hahn, MD - Infectious Disease, Epidemiology
+Author: Healthwise Staff Medical Review: E. Gregory Thompson MD - Internal Medicine Adam Husney MD - Family Medicine Christine Hahn MD - Epidemiology